Michael Winterbottom

 Michael Winterbottom (born 29 March 1961) is an English film director.
 He began his career working in British television before moving into features.
 Three of his films—Welcome to Sarajevo, Wonderland and 24 Hour Party People—have competed for the Palme d'Or at the Cannes Film Festival.
+He and co-director Mat Whitecross won the Silver Bear for Best Director at the 56th Berlin International Film Festival for their work on The Road to Guantanamo.

-Winterbottom often works with the same actors; many faces can be seen in several of his films, including Shirley Henderson, Paul Popplewell, John Simm, Steve Coogan, Rob Brydon, Raymond Waring and Kieran O'Brien.
-His production company is Revolution Films and the company signed a first look deal with Fremantle.
+His production company, Revolution Films, has a first-look deal with Fremantle.

 Early life

 Winterbottom was born in Blackburn, Lancashire.
 He went to Queen Elizabeth's Grammar School, Blackburn, and then studied English at Balliol College, Oxford, before going to film school at Bristol University, where his contemporaries included Marc Evans.